rMcDonald17/Orbital-Datacenters/docs/radiation_altitude_trade.md

 ## 7. Displacement damage

-NIEL-weighted displacement damage dose was computed for all twelve cases at SHIELDOSE-2's default depth grid, and is available in the environment tables as `niel_dose_MeV_per_g` (non-ionising dose), `niel_damage_equiv_fluence` (10 MeV proton equivalent), and `niel_relative_damage` (the former scaled by a 1×10⁻¹¹ g/MeV damage factor).
+NIEL-weighted displacement damage dose was computed for all twelve cases on SHIELDOSE-2's default depth grid and is retained in the environment tables as `niel_dose_MeV_per_g`, `niel_damage_equiv_fluence` (10 MeV proton equivalent), and `niel_relative_damage` (the first scaled by a 1×10⁻¹¹ g/MeV damage factor).

+**No DDD result is presented in Phase 1.** Two limitations put a meaningful analysis out of reach with the current runs:

+- *Proton-only.* SPENVIS's standalone NIEL module with a hydrogen damage factor yields trapped and solar proton contributions only.
+Electrons cause significant displacement damage in solar cells, and array coverglass is thin enough (~100 µm) that the electron environment dominates there — precisely the regime DDD is wanted for.
-**Known gap:** NIEL was run at step 7, between the trapped-MIN and trapped-MAX passes, so DDD currently carries the AP-8 MIN environment only.
-Unlike TID, it has no solar-cycle band.
-One MAX-side run exists for the 1,000 km SSO case; the remaining eleven are outstanding.
-Closing the gap requires a solar-fluence pass followed by a NIEL pass per case, with no trapped re-run.
+- *Solar-minimum only.* NIEL ran at step 7, between the trapped-MIN and trapped-MAX passes, so the results carry the AP-8 MIN environment throughout and have no solar-cycle band.

-DDD feeds solar array end-of-life power, which is Phase 2 scope.
+The altitude and inclination structure duplicates the TID result, since both are driven by the same trapped proton environment, so a DDD-versus-altitude figure would add nothing over Section 5.

+Array end-of-life power is deferred to Phase 2, where MC-SCREAM and EQFLUX — which model electron damage and cell-specific degradation directly — are the appropriate tools.
+The NIEL tables are retained as an input to that work.

 ---